Wind Energy Engineers

 To work as a wind farm engineer, you must:

 - have a high school diploma or GED;

-- have a bachelor's degree in mechanical engineering
+- have a bachelor's degree in mechanical engineering or a related field;

 - be curious and detail-oriented;